fabioanh/mini-doodle/README.md

 # mini-doodle
-Mini doodle application with calendar and slots organisation
+Mini doodle application with calendar, slots and meetings organisation

 ## How to run it locally